Agentew04/SafeFolder/README.md

 1. First, download our app:
     1. To download **SafeFolder**, download from the latest version [here](https://github.com/Agentew04/SafeFolder/releases/latest)
-    2. Expand the _Assets_ tab down below and find a `SafeFolder.exe` file and click it.
+    2. Expand the _**Assets**_ tab down below and find a `SafeFolder` file according to your operating system and click it.
-2. Drag and drop the `SafeFolder.exe` file in the folder that you want to protect
+2. Drag and drop the `SafeFolder` file in the folder that you want to protect
 3. Execute and follow the instructions.
 4. Enjoy total privacy!